Escherichia coli (E. coli), fecal coliforms or enterococci

 Protection and prevention

-As soon as they are informed about the presence of Escherichia coli or fecal coliforms in water, drinking water distribution system officials must issue a boil water advisory.
+As soon the head of the drinking water distribution system is notified of the presence of Escherichia coli or fecal coliforms in the water supply, they must issue a boil water advisory.

 Steps to take during a boil water advisory